mikibakaiki/ist_lp/README.md

-# A repo of Logic for Programming, using Prolog
+# A repo of Logic for Programming

 In this project, i will build a Sudoku puzzle solver, using Prolog.